menu

 Overview

 East Pittsburgh is a very small borough located in the state of Pennsylvania.
 With a population of 1,855 people and just one neighborhood, East Pittsburgh is the 659th largest community in Pennsylvania.
-Much of the housing stock in East Pittsburgh was built prior to World War II, making it one of the older and more historic boroughs in the country.
+East Pittsburgh has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce